Villanova-AI/villanova_developers/docs/villanova09/tutorials/create/strapi-content.md

 ![content_config-page.png](./strapi-images/content_config-page.png)

->Note: If you have not yet created the content you wish to place in your Entando Application, click `Add new content` to be directed to the login for your Strapi dashboard.
+>Note: If you have not yet created the content you wish to place in your Villanova Application, click `Add new content` to be directed to the login for your Strapi dashboard.
 After creating the desired content, click `Add existing content` to resume content management.
 8. On the resultant page, select a collection type from the drop-down menu.
 These are returned by the Strapi API.
 Only one collection type can be selected.

 ![content_collection-type.png](./strapi-images/content_collection-type.png)